Why All Fate Systems Can Be Translated Into One Another

 Vedic astrology has twenty-seven nakshatras.

-Different numbers.
+Different calculation methods.
 Different symbols.
 Different cultural origins.

-1. Temporal Rhythms
+1. Temporal Rhythm Constants

 • Cycles (daily, monthly, yearly, multi-year)